HMAS Ballarat (I)

 On 14 November 1941, Ballarat (I) departed Sydney towing Oil Lighter No 1.
 The vessels proceeded via Brisbane, Townsville and Thursday Island to Darwin, where they arrived on 8 December.
 Two days later Ballarat (I) commenced escort duty between Darwin, Timor and Ambon.
 She saw action early in her career, arriving at Batavia early in January 1942.
 She then proceeded to Singapore.
 After leaving Singapore on 3 February 1942 she carried out patrols in Banka Strait (‘Bomb Alley’), and was employed also in rescuing shipwrecked crews and carrying out demolition work.

-Ballarat (I) carried out one of the largest rescue operations, picking up 215 survivors from the MV Derrymore, sixty miles north west of Batavia on 14 February 1942.
-The Derrymore had been sunk by Japanese submarine in position 5°18´S, 106°20´E. Amongst those rescued by Ballarat (I) was FLGOFF J.G.
-RAAF, who was later to become Prime Minister of Australia.
+Ballarat (I) carried out one of the largest rescue operations, picking up 215 survivors from the SS Derrymore, sixty miles north west of Batavia on 14 February 1942.
+The Derrymore had been sunk by Japanese submarine in position 5°18´S, 106°20´E. Amongst those rescued by Ballarat (I) was Flying Officer J.G Gorton RAAF, who was later to become Prime Minister of Australia.
 Amongst other ministerial posts held by Mr Gorton before he became Prime Minister was that of Minister for the Navy.

 She landed parties at Oosthaven for demolition, which was successfully carried out without loss.
 With sister ships, Ballarat (I) took a prominent part in the evacuation of Sumatra, operating from Palembang.
 She was the last RAN ship to leave, staying behind to sink a small unseaworthy minesweeper.